 RIFF takes place every year in late September for eleven days.
-RIFF is an independent non profit organization.
-Our staff works all year round to organize the festival but we couldn’t do that without the help of volunteers from all over the world that come to Reykjavik every years and help out.
-The next festival will take place in 28th of September – 8th of October 2017.
+RIFF is an independent non-profit organization.
+Our staff works all year round to organize the festival, but we couldn’t pull it off without the help of volunteers from all over the world that come to Reykjavik every year to help out.
+The next festival will take place the 28th of September to the 8th of October 2017.

 The festival shows a wide range of dramas and non-fiction films from over 40 countries.
 The festival highlights independent film making from all over the world with an emphasis on up-and-coming filmmakers.
 RIFF encourages the interaction of film with other art forms by organizing concerts, photo exhibitions and more.
 The festival also manages the RIFF industry office, complete with a video library, information and guest services, and co-organizes networking meetings and dinners for the attending professionals.

 RIFF was founded in September 2004 by a small group of film professionals and film enthusiasts led by Festival Director Hrönn Marinósdóttir with the goal of presenting new and progressive quality films, supporting innovation in filmmaking, networking between professionals from various parts of the world and fostering social and cultural dialogue.

 Over the last few years, RIFF has screened approximately 100 feature films from roughly 40 countries annually.
 For your convenience, they are arranged in a number of different categories that have solidified over time.

 New Visions (Grand Prix Competition) – is limited to the first or second film of up-and-coming directors.

 Open Seas (Out of Competition) – presents acclaimed films from many of the most talented and respected filmmakers of the world.

 Icelandic Panorama – opens up the world of Icelandic filmmaking and showcases it to the outside world, thus building a bridge between Icelandic cinema and international filmmaking.

 A Different Tomorrow – foregrounds films that help to make us better citizens of the world.